N5GEH/n5geh.tools.entirety/docs/USERMODEL.md

 ### Server Admin
 * Create / edit / delete all projects
   * Note: Only server admins can edit the _fiware-service_.
-In a case where Entirety is connected with a FIWARE cluster directly (not through a PEP proxy), this means they can see all data within the platform!
+In a case where Entirety is connected with a FIWARE cluster directly (not through a PEP proxy), this means Server Admins  can see all data within the platform!
 * Assign / change _project owner_ to projects
   * Note: By default, the project creator is first assigned as _project owner_.